desaishro/LinkSphere/README.md

-# LinkSphere
+LinkSphere – Secure and Smart URL Shortener

-LinkSphere is a full-stack URL shortener that focuses on privacy, security, and efficiency.
-It enables users to shorten URLs while preventing duplication, blocking malicious URLs, and keeping analytics private to the link owner.
-The platform is ideal for both individual users and businesses looking to manage links more securely.
+LinkSphere is a full-stack URL shortener built with a focus on security, privacy, and usability.
+It allows users to generate unique short URLs, blocks malicious links, and ensures that link analytics are visible only to the creator.
+The system also includes an auto-expiry feature to remove unused links after a specific duration, ensuring efficient database management.

+📑 Table of Contents
 Key Features
-Consistent Short URLs: Generates the same short URL for the same long URL, avoiding duplicates.

-Malicious URL Detection: Uses Google Safe Browsing API to block unsafe or phishing URLs before shortening.

-Private Analytics: Only the creator of a short URL can view the number of clicks and insights.

-Auto-Expiry: Automatically deletes unused links after 7 days using MongoDB’s TTL (Time-To-Live) indexing.

-User Authentication : Will allow users to manage and organize their shortened links through personal accounts.

 Technology Stack

+How It Works

+Getting Started

+Installation

+Future Enhancements

+Contributors

+🚀 Key Features
+Duplicate-Free Short URLs: The same long URL always generates the same short link.

+Malicious URL Protection: Integrates Google Safe Browsing API to prevent shortening of unsafe or phishing URLs.

+Private Click Analytics: Click counts are visible only to the link creator .

+Auto-Expiry: Unused links are automatically deleted after 7 days using MongoDB TTL indexing.

+User Authentication : Secure login system to allow link management by registered users.

+🛠️ Technology Stack
 Frontend
-EJS (Embedded JavaScript Templates) for rendering dynamic pages
+EJS – Templating engine for rendering views

-Bootstrap for responsive and clean UI
+Bootstrap – Responsive design and layout

 Backend
-Node.js and Express.js for handling server logic and routing
+Node.js – JavaScript runtime environment

+Express.js – Server-side routing and logic

 Database
+MongoDB – NoSQL database with indexing and TTL features

-MongoDB with Mongoose for schema design, indexing, and TTL
+Mongoose – ODM for MongoDB schema and model handling

+Security
-Google Safe Browsing API for URL safety validation
+Google Safe Browsing API – Detects and blocks malicious URLs during submission

-How It Works
+📌 How It Works
-The user enters a long URL on the homepage.
+User enters a long URL on the homepage.

-The system checks if the URL already exists and is safe.
+The server checks if a shortened version already exists.

+If not, the system validates the URL using the Safe Browsing API.

-If it’s safe and not already shortened, a new short URL is generated and stored.
+If valid, a unique short ID is generated and stored.

-When the short URL is accessed, it redirects to the original URL and updates the click count.
+When the short link is accessed, the system redirects to the original URL and updates the click count.

-If the URL remains unused for 7 days, MongoDB automatically deletes it.
+If the link is unused for 7 days, MongoDB automatically deletes it.

-Getting Started
+🧭 Getting Started
 Prerequisites
-Node.js
+Node.js (v16 or higher)

-MongoDB
+MongoDB (local or MongoDB Atlas)

-npm or yarn
+npm

-Installation
+📦 Installation
-Clone the repository:
+Clone the Repository

 git clone https://github.com/desaishro/linksphere.git
 cd linksphere
-Install backend dependencies:
+Install Dependencies

 npm install
-Set up environment variables:
-Create a .env file and add:

-Run the application:
+Run the Application

 npm start
-Open in your browser:
+Visit in Browser

 http://localhost:5000

-Future Enhancements
+🌱 Future Enhancements

-Custom short URLs for branding
+Custom short links for branded usage

-User dashboard with login/signup for link history
+User authentication and dashboard

-QR code generation for each shortened link

 Advanced analytics

+QR code generation for each short URL